basler/gst-plugin-pylon/README.md

 To select dynamically another UserSet the `user-set` property accepts any other implemented UserSet of the camera.

-e.g to activate the `HighGain` UserSet on a Basler ace camera:
+e.g to activate the `UserSet1` UserSet on a Basler ace camera:

 ```
-gst-launch-1.0 pylonsrc user-set=HighGain ! videoconvert ! autovideosink
+gst-launch-1.0 pylonsrc user-set=UserSet1 ! videoconvert ! autovideosink
 ```

 Overall UserSets topics for the camera are documented in [Chapter UserSets](https://docs.baslerweb.com/user-sets) in the Basler product documentation.